Emergency services

 If you can't afford travel insurance, you can't afford to travel.
 This applies to everyone, no matter how healthy and fit you are.

-If you hold a resident permit (iqama), your employer must provide medical insurance.
-Review the policy carefully to confirm what is and isn't covered.
+If you hold a resident identity card (Iqama), your employer must provide medical insurance.
+Check your insurance policy to confirm what is and isn't covered.

 See your doctor or travel clinic to: